faros-ai/faros-events-cli/README.md

 ### Reporting deployments with commits (basic)

-This event reports a successful deployment of your application to your environment:
+This CD event reports a successful deployment of your application to your environment:

 ```sh
 ./faros_event.sh CD -k "<faros_api_key>" \